-The Leica Q2 is probably one of the best compact full-frame cameras you can buy and while being mostly a complete package out of the box, it still lends itself to some cool customization with accessories.
+The Leica Q2 is probably one of the best compact full-frame cameras you can buy.
+While it is mostly a complete package out of the box, it still lends itself to some cool customization with accessories.

 Here is an organized list of some of the best accessories available for the Leica Q2.